manojprabakaran-m/Myfatoora-payment-gateway-implementation-in-Codeigniter/README.md

 # Myfatoora-payment-gateway-implementation-in-Codigniter
-Myfatoora payment  gateway implementation in Codigniter
+Myfatoora payment  gateway implementation in Codeigniter

 Save all your order details in order table.
 Set All constant values in the contant page.